 But over the coming days and only a few chapters in… the document grew to an overwhelming size.
 When I tried to go back and locate a specific scene, it took forever scrolling through page after page.
 Every minor detail I needed to refer to was like looking for a lost key in a pile of leaves.

-So, I got a bit bummed out and talked to my best friend (now Husband – we got engaged in March 2017).
+So, I got a bit bummed out and talked to my best friend (now Husband).
 He suggested that I look into professional writing software.

 I frowned at him.

 The LAST thing I wanted was ANOTHER piece of software to learn.
 I even hate updating my operating system for fear things will change, and I won’t be able to find the button I’m looking for.
 I shrugged off his suggestion and kept banging my head against the ever expanding Word Document that was spiraling out of control.

 He knew I needed help and didn’t give up on me – instead, he did some googling – and sent me a message telling me he’d found a free trial of a piece of professional writing software called “”Scrivener“”

 “Free-trial” got my attention, and I knew that Microsoft Word wasn’t going to cut it for me if I was going to succeed at writing my full-length fantasy epic.

 So, I downloaded Scrivener.